tremblap/flucoma-docs/doc/BufVoiceAllocator.rst

 :process: The non real time version of the object.
 :output: The names of the three buffers in which the data has been stored: [0] is a buffer containing the frequencies, [1] is a buffer containing the magnitudes and [3] is a buffer containing their respective states.
 Each buffer has a channel per voice.

+:control freqIn:

+   freq in buf

+:control magIn:

+   mag in buf

+:control startFrameA:

+   Where in the srcBuf should the process start, in samples.

+:control numFramesA:

+   How many frames should be processed.

+:control startChanA:

+   For multichannel srcBuf, which channel should be processed first.

+:control numChansA:

+   For multichannel srcBuf, how many channels should be processed.

+:control startFrameB:

+   Where in the srcBuf should the process start, in samples.

+:control numFramesB:

+   How many frames should be processed.

+:control startChanB:

+   For multichannel srcBuf, which channel should be processed first.

+:control numChansB:

+   For multichannel srcBuf, how many channels should be processed.

+:control freqOut:

+   freq out buf

+:control magOut:

+   mag out buf

+:control voiceState:

+   state out buf

+:control numVoices:

+   The number of voices to keep track of and output.
+It is capped by ``maxNumVoices``

-:control voiced:
+:control prioritisedVoices:

-    The buffer in which to store the processed voice state data.
+   The order in which to prioritise peaks for voice assignment if an input array is bigger than ``numVoices``.

-:control birthhighthreshold:
+:control birthLowThreshold:

-    The threshold in dB above which to consider a peak to start tracking for the high end of the spectrum.
-It is interpolated across the spectrum until birthlowthreshold at DC.
+   The threshold in dB above which to consider a peak to start tracking, for the low end of the spectrum.
+It is interpolated across the spectrum until birthHighThreshold at half-Nyquist.

-:control birthlowthreshold:
+:control birthHighThreshold:

-    The threshold in dB above which to consider a peak to start tracking for the low end of the spectrum.
-It is interpolated across the spectrum until birthhighthreshold at half-nyquist.
+   The threshold in dB above which to consider a peak to start tracking, for the high end of the spectrum.
+It is interpolated across the spectrum until birthLowThreshold at DC.

-:control freqed:

-    The buffer in which to store the processed frequency data.

-:control frequencies:

-    The buffer from which to take frequency data from.

-:control magned:

-    The buffer in which to store the processed magnitude data.

-:control magnitudes:

-    The buffer from which to take magnitude data from.

-:control maxnumvoices:

-    Up to how many voices can be reported, by allocating memory at instantiation time.
-This cannot be modulated.

-:control mintracklen:
+:control minTrackLen:

    The minimum duration, in frames, for a track to be considered for a voice.
-It allows the removal of bubbly pitchy artefacts, but is more CPU intensive and might reject quick pitch material.
+It allows to remove bubbly pitchy artefacts, but is more CPU intensive and might reject quick pitch material.

-:control numchansa:

-    For multichannel srcBuf, how many channels should be processed from the first buffer.

-:control numchansb:

-    For multichannel srcBuf, how many channels should be processed from the second buffer.

-:control numframesa:

-    How many frames should be processed from the first buffer.

-:control numframesb:

-    How many frames should be processed from the second buffer.

-:control numvoices:

-    The number of voices to keep track of and output.
-It is capped by ''maxnumvoices''.

-:control prioritisedvoices:

-    The order in which to prioritise peaks for voice assignment if an input array is bigger than ''numvoices''.

-:control startchana:

-    For multichannel srcBuf, which channel should be processed first for the first input buffer.

-:control startchanb:

-    For multichannel srcBuf, which channel should be processed first for the second input buffer.

-:control startframea:
+:control trackMethod:

-    Where in the srcBuf should the process start, in samples, for the first input buffer.
+   Currently not implemented as
+   The algorithm used to track peak continuity between frames.
+0 is the default, "Greedy", and 1 is a more expensive [^"Hungarian"]( Neri, J., and Depalle, P., "Fast Partial Tracking of Audio with Real-Time Capability through Linear Programming".
+Proceedings of DAFx-2018. ) one.

-:control startframeb:
+:control trackMagRange:

-    Where in the srcBuf should the process start, in samples, for the second input buffer.
+   The amplitude difference allowed for a track to diverge between frames, in dB.

-:control trackfreqrange:
+:control trackFreqRange:

    The frequency difference allowed for a track to diverge between frames, in Hertz.

-:control trackmagrange:

-    The amplitude difference allowed for a track to diverge between frames, in dB.

-:control trackprob:
+:control trackProb:

    The probability of the tracking algorithm to find a track.

+:control maxNumVoices:

+   Up to how many voices can be reported, by allocating memory at instantiation time.
+This cannot be modulated.